GfSE/SAF-Specification/stakeholders.md

 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?

   ***Rationale:  In my role, I need to pass on the resulting System Requirements to the subsystems.***
-* How to involve a Stakeholder and to what degree?
 * In which phases of the life cycle is a Stakeholder involved in the project?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***